motech/motech/docs/source/get_started/model_data/model_data.rst

     }

 Lookups can also use custom operators.
-The operator is inserted between the field name and the lookup parameter in the JDO query generated.
-The default symbol is '=' - equality signed, however different operators can also be used.
+The operator is inserted between the field name and the lookup parameter in the JDO query generated for the lookup.
+The default symbol is '=' - the equality sign, however different operators can also be used.
-Both JDO QL `operators <http://www.datanucleus.org/products/datanucleus/jdo/jdoql.html#operators>`_ and `methods <http://www.datanucleus.org/products/datanucleus/jdo/jdoql.html#operators>`_ can be used for lookups.
+Both JDO QL `operators <http://www.datanucleus.org/products/datanucleus/jdo/jdoql.html#operators>`_ and `methods <http://www.datanucleus.org/products/datanucleus/jdo/jdoql.html#methods>`_ can be used for lookups.
 If an operator like "<" is provided as the custom operator, it will be put between field name and parameter value.
 If the operator has the form a function like "matches()" it will generate a method call of the form "parameter.matches(value)" - the value is inserted between the brackets.
 In order to provide a custom operator for a